Return of 'sense of normalcy' observed at supermarkets and shops, say ministers

 There have been multiple reports of people stocking up on groceries and personal hygiene items since the Singapore government raised its Disease Outbreak Response System Condition (DORSCON) level to Orange over the global coronavirus outbreak on Friday.

-Government authorities, including Prime Minister Lee Hsien Loong, and supermarkets came out to assure the public that Singapore had ample stockpile of essentials.
+Prime Minister Lee Hsien Loong, along with the authorities and the supermarkets, came out to assure the public that Singapore had ample stockpile of essentials.

 Mr Desmond Lee said that residents told him that they have since felt assured there is enough stock of household essentials.
-Shopowners and supermarket representative have also told him they are able to meet demand.
+Shop owners and supermarket representatives have also told him they are able to meet demand.

 “Major suppliers like NTUC Fairprice and Sheng Siong, they have doubled, if not tripled the number of supply runs that they're doing,” said Mr Chan.